shrav-6/fullstack-apartment-management-system/documentation/Build_and_Deployment.md

 - Builds the backend using npm run build.
 - Runs tests using npm run test.
 ### **3. Publish Stage**
-- Uses docker:latest as the Docker image, and docker:dind as a service (Docker in Docker).
+- Uses docker:latest as the Docker image, and docker:dind as a service
 - The job logs into Docker Hub using the provided Docker Hub username and password.
 - Builds Docker images for both frontend and backend applications, tagging them with the short Git commit SHA.
 - Pushes the Docker images to the Docker Hub repository.
 ### **4. Deploy Stage**
+- Deploys the application to the production server (IP 172.17.0.237).
 - Uses alpine:latest as the Docker image.
 - Logs into Docker Hub on the server side using the provided Docker Hub username and password.
 - Pulls the Docker images for both frontend and backend from Docker Hub.